wjholden/Advent-of-Code-2015/README.md

 * [Rayon](https://docs.rs/rayon/latest/rayon/), on the other hand, is amazing!
 You should be able to replace `iter` with `par_iter` for easy parallelization.
 * `String` and `&str` probably made my day 11 solution significantly slower than it would have been on a byte array.
 Maybe next time you have a string problem like this, consider `Vec<u8>` for in-place character mutation.
+* [jlrs](https://github.com/Taaitaaiger/jlrs) is a potential means of interfacing Julia with Rust, but it looks pretty complicated and I found it easier to just invoke the command.
+* A surprise with invoking the command is that you don't want to provide input as an argument.
+Luckily, Julia's `JSON3.read` can automatically guess that short input strings are filenames.

 ## Documentation